IonDragos2003/IonDragos2003/README.md

-- 👋 Hi, I’m @IonDragos2003
+- Hi, I’m @IonDragos2003
-- 👀 I’m interested in increasing my software developing knowledge
+- I’m interested in increasing my coding skills, best practices knowledge and overall software developing capabilities.
-- 🌱 I’m currently learning Python, focusing on writing production level code.
+- I’m currently learning Python, SQL and microservice infrastructure focusing on writing production level code.
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on Python focused projects.
-- 📫 How to reach me ...
+- How to reach me - best via LinkedIn - Dragos-Georgian Ion https://www.linkedin.com/in/dragosgeorgianion/

 <!---
 IonDragos2003/IonDragos2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.